-If something were to happen to you today, would your successor trustee know exactly where to find all the information they would need to handle your affairs?
+If something were to happen to you today, would your Successor Trustee know exactly where to find all the information they would need to handle your affairs?

 Here are our top 10 items to keep in your estate planning file:

-- All current estate planning documents.
 Old ones may be destroyed to prevent confusion as to which is the controlling document.

-- Burial plan information.
 If pre-paid burial or cremation arrangements have been made ahead of time, your successor trustee needs to know where to find those documents.
 Note: In order for a veteran to be buried at a military cemetery, the family needs to present the veteran’s discharge papers (DD 214), so be sure those are easily accessible.

-- Up-to-date Schedule “A”, including a list of companies and services direct debited from your bank accounts and credit cards (so that these services can be stopped).
+Include a list of companies and services direct debited from your bank accounts and credit cards (so that these services can be stopped).

-- Information about any safes/safe deposit boxes or other storage units, including a list of contents and how it can be accessed.
+This should include a list of contents and how it can be accessed.

-- Any old life insurance policies or retirement plans from the military or former jobs.
+Especially those from the military or former jobs.

-- Letters to your loved ones to be read after your death.
 These can be a source of comfort when the time comes.